-Perhaps the best part of apple-picking season: apple cider doughnuts.
+Perhaps the best part of the apple picking season: apple cider doughnuts.
 Photo courtesy of Johnson's Corner Farm

-Apple picking at Johnson's Corner Farm begins in early September, when the Fuji apples ripen.
-Throughout September and October, nine additional apple varieties will be ready for picking, including Red Delicious and Granny Smith.
+Apple picking at Johnson's Corner Farm begins in early September when the Fuji apples ripen.
+Throughout September and October, nine additional apple varieties are ready for picking, including Red Delicious and Granny Smith.
 Apple-picking hayrides begin in September, and the farm's popular Fall Festival Weekends include live music, a corn maze, moon bounce, and a food tent.
-Its animal farm and discovery barnyard are also fun to visit, and the farm market sells fresh baked pies, caramel apples, and cider donuts.
+Its animal farm and discovery barnyard are also fun to visit, and the farm market sells freshly baked pies, caramel apples, and cider donuts.
 Stop at one of the ice cream windows for an apple cider slush or some pumpkin ice cream.

-Bring your own bags or bushels to collect apples at this small farm, open seven days a week from 9am to 6pm.
+Bring your own bags or bushels to collect apples at this small farm, open seven days a week from 9am-6pm.
 Don't forget to stop by the farm market for other fresh produce and baked goods.
 From the end of September through October, Krowicki's visitors can also take advantage of the corn maze and pumpkin patch.

 Pick apples and enjoy family-friendly events at Terhune Orchards.
 Photo courtesy of Terhune Orchards

 Beginning in September, Terhune Orchard's pick-your-own-farm on Van Kirk Road, just around the block from its home farm, is open every day.
 Sold by weight, the farm's apples are juicy, crisp, and delicious.
-Apple Days Fall Harvest Festivals take place on weekends from September 14 through October 27, 2019.
+Apple Days Fall Harvest Festivals take place on weekends.

 Are you in South Jersey?
 Check out these apple orchards recommended by our Philadelphia Mommy Poppins team.